How to Grow Rosemary

 Among the few herbs that are a must for every kitchen garden, rosemary, most would agree, is preeminent.
-There’s a rosemary to grace nearly every garden and one for almost every purpose.
+There’s rosemary to grace nearly every garden and one for almost every purpose.

 When considering shapes and sizes, you’ll find prostrate rosemaries in trailing and creeping forms.
-These can be used as ground covers, or planted so they spill over a wall or cascade down a bank.
+These can be used as ground covers or planted so they spill over a wall or cascade down a bank.
 Their strong roots make them excellent for erosion control.
 Prostrate forms are also beautiful hung from a basket or trained as a bonsai.

 While prostrate forms grow outward, shrub rosemaries grow upward.
 Shrubs come in dwarf, medium, and tall sizes, with compact, open, or spiraling habits of growth.
 Dwarf rosemaries can make a decorative border and taller shrubs can create an informal screen or even a hedge.
 Or they can be espaliered against a sunny wall or fence.
 Many rosemaries make superb specimen plants.

-No matter what the palette of flowers in your kitchen garden, there is a rosemary that will complement it.
+No matter what the palette of flowers in your kitchen garden, there is rosemary that will complement it.
 The blossoms are commonly blue, but the blue can be as intense as gentians or as muted as forget-me-nots.
 Or it can be lavender blue.
 A touch of blue makes reds, yellows, and oranges sparkle—I learned that from bachelor buttons—so some form of blue-flowering rosemary is ideal for the mixed border.
 Pink-flowering and white-flowering rosemaries can highlight a pastel, silver, or white garden.
-For intriguing year-around color, variegated rosemary has green needles threaded with gold.
+For intriguing year-round color, variegated rosemary has green needles threaded with gold.

-Rosemaries are tender perennial shrubs, and can be early bloomers.
+Rosemaries are tender perennial shrubs and can be early bloomers.
 In temperate climates, some bloom in December.
 In our California mountain garden, most have finished flowering before the roses start forming buds.
 Generally, rosemary blossoms from early spring through early summer, and sometimes again in early fall.
 Most varieties are generous with their flowers.

 Rosemary’s roots lead to the sea

 All culinary rosemaries derive from Rosmarinus officinalis, a medium-tall shrub native to Spain, Portugal, and the Mediterranean.
 Thanks to its heritage, rosemary is rugged.
 It can handle suffocating heat, stiff winds, salt air, and droughts, and actually prefers lean, rocky, alkaline soil.
-Rosemary’s gently curving or gnarled branches are stunning combined with other sculptural, drought-tolerant plants like artichokes, cardoons, borage, sunflowers, thymes, sages, and nasturtiums.
+Rosemary’s gently curving or gnarled branches are stunningly combined with other sculptural, drought-tolerant plants like artichokes, cardoons, borage, sunflowers, thymes, sages, and nasturtiums.
 What’s more, rosemary isn’t bothered by deer and other devouring critters.

 There are, naturally, elements that will polish off a plant.
 Too much watering and fertilizer result in woody branches that turn brittle and break.
 Bad drainage rots roots.
 Poor air circulation results in loss of leaves and perhaps even a fatal fungus.
 A hard freeze kills most plants, but the cultivar ‘Arp’ can survive down to 10˚F or lower.

 It’s fairly simple to avoid trouble with rosemary.
 Just bear in mind its Mediterranean origins.
 Set it in light, alkaline soil; keep it slightly moist until the plant is established (perhaps a full season); then keep it on the dry side, although the roots should never completely dry out.
 In the desert, deeply water rosemary several times a year.
 Should the leaves look dull, the plant needs water.
-If water doesn’t quickly drain from a test hole where you would like the plant to grow, dig in sand or even pea gravel and turn that spot into a mound or raised bed.
+If water doesn’t quickly drain from a test hole where you would like the plant to grow, dig in the sand or even pea gravel and turn that spot into a mound or raised bed.
 Where growing conditions are ideal, rosemary does not need fertilizing.
 Where rosemary struggles, feed annually with liquid fish emulsion and kelp solution.
 Ample breathing space is essential.

 Wherever you plant it, set rosemary where you will brush against it.
 The aroma will catch you by surprise, and, for an instant, you’ll be on a Mediterranean shore.
 Rosemary’s Latin name means sea dew.